Duplicating the genome

-The diploid human genome has been estimated to contain 6 billion nucleotides.
-It is an enormous task for the proliferating cell to replicate the entire genome, due to the size and accuracy by which it must be accomplished.
+It is a major challenge for the proliferating cell to replicate the entire genome before each cell division, due to the large size and high accuracy by which it must be accomplished.
 It must also be a very efficient process because the cell has a very limited time to finish the task.
 We are studying on the molecular level how DNA replication is accomplished in eukaryotic cells.
 There still remain many large questions that have not been completely resolved.
-It is not entirely known how DNA replication is initiated, or how a replication fork functions.
-We are focused on the proteins that participate at the eukaryotic replication fork.
-Our main focus lies on DNA polymerase epsilon that plays a role at the replication fork.